jiaaro/jiaaro/_posts/2014-09-26-social-skills-and-education.md

 Back to the drawing board.
 Each education startup will have to find a purpose made way to capture value (a la duolingo).

 And if they can't?
 Screw it.
-Throw an ad on that shit so we can move on.
+Throw an ad on top so we can move on.

  [duolingo]: https://www.duolingo.com
  [bizvsdev]: http://www.bizvsdev.com